Blaze Bayley: Partnership with Absolva

 In April 2020, a double live album and DVD, Live in Czech, was released, as recorded at the venue Melodka in Brno, Czech Republic.

-War Within Me (2020–present)
+Recent events

 On 15 December 2020, it was announced on Blaze Bayley's website and social media that pre-order had started for Blaze's new studio album War Within Me.
 This was the first full-length Blaze Bayley full metal studio album outside the Infinite Entanglement trilogy for almost ten years.
 Bayley has continued to work with the British heavy metal musicians from Absolva.
 The album was released digitally on 9 April 2021 and soon after the physical version was released.
+On February 23, 2024 a new album is announced: Circle Of Stone, anticipated by digital singles Rage, the title track and Mind Reader.

 Blaze Bayley musicians

+Blaze Bayley's backing band is the band Absolva.